signmeinstatus/Signmein/index.md

 ### Support or Contact

 Having trouble with App?
-Contact our Support at info@groupsecurity.ca and we’ll help you sort it out.
+Contact our Support at info@signmeinca.com and we’ll help you sort it out.